-Defining status commands: Define the following status commands to be executed when the status of the automation adapter changes to the specified value.
+Defining commands: Define the following commands to be executed in response to messages IEF404I and IEF450I or in certain situations.

-Enter the resource status as the message ID and specify the command after having entered CMD as the action.
+Enter the message ID and specify the command after having entered CMD as the action.

-Message ID Automated Function/'' Command Text
+Message ID Pass/Selection Automated Function/'' Command Text

+IEF404I INGE2E RESET

 IEF450I INGE2E RESET

 ACORESTART INGE2E RECYCLE,E2E_ADPT_X/APG

-The command for status BROKEN cleans up the primary agent to enable a new automation adapter initialization.
+The command for messages IEF404I and IEF450I cleans up the primary agent to enable a new automation adapter initialization.

 The command to ACORESTART enforces a recycle of the MOVE group.
-This results in a recycle in the same system of the automation adapter, after a recycle of the primary agent or after an ACF load.
+This results in a recycle in the same system of the automation adapter, after: